icybaker/js-HotBoxes/README.txt

-designed to effect only the style properties necessary to perform the intended task; any user CSS defined that is already under the control of the script will simply be overwritten, and most of the time it wouldn't make sense to set these value anyway.
+designed to effect only the style properties necessary to perform the intended task; any user CSS defined that is already under the control of the script will simply be overwritten, and most of the time it wouldn't make sense to set these values anyway.

 In general, to create a HotBox a user must create a corresponding html structure of divs, which may be obtained either in that class's